1. Should I care about health insurance?

 Yes!
 Health insurance is important for better health.
 Those with health insurance are more likely to receive preventive health care, such as screenings and annual exams, and are less likely to go to the Emergency Department for non-emergency needs.

-In addition, most individuals are required by law to have health insurance every year.
-Open Enrollment is only available until December 15 2017.
-Coverage will begin on January 1, 2018.
+Open Enrollment is only available until December 15 2018.
+Coverage will begin on January 1, 2019.
 (Note that some individuals can enroll later due to “life changes,” which may include death, divorce, birth or a change in employer coverage.)

 2. Can I just wait to sign up if I get sick or injured?